detached64/GalArc/README.md

 ## License

-GNU General Public License v3.0
+This project is licensed under the GNU General Public License v3.0.
+See the [LICENSE](./LICENSE) file for details.

+## Third-Party Licenses

+This project uses some third-party libraries.
+Please refer to the [3RD_PARTY_LICENSES.md](./3RD_PARTY_LICENSES.md) file for details.